fenago/data-science/lab_guides/Lab_14.md

 `shape()` function that the original data frame, which was of shape `(2,3)`, has been transformed into a data frame with a shape of `(2,15)`.

-Calculating the total time is done using the `time` library.
-To start the timing, we invoke the `time.time()` function.
-In the example, we store the initial time in a variable called `t0` and then subtract this from the end time to find the total time it takes for the process.
-Thus we have augmented and added more data frames to our exiting internet ads dataset.